jenkinsci/ui-ux-hackfest-2020/.github/ISSUE_TEMPLATE/2-documentation.md

 ---
 name: "📝 Documentation"
 labels: documentation
-about: Let us know about a documentation contribution (optional)
+about: Let us know about a documentation contribution (optional - we will track GitHub)
 ---

 Summary: Please describe what you have done here